siamr902/siamr902/README.md

 <div align="center">

-**Student with an interest in <span style="color:orange;font-family:Serif">web development</span> looking to gain experience leveraging various tools and technologies  in a professional environment.**
+**Student with an interest in <span style="color:orange;font-family:Serif">web development</span> looking to gain experience through leveraging various tools and technologies in a professional environment.**

 </div>